yea-hung/estimateexcess/README.md

 saveRDS(RR,'results.rds')
 ```

 The function will also store time-specific results, containing estimates for excess mortality for each time unit.
 These will be added as `.rds` files to a folder named `time-specific results` within the working directory.
 Each call of the function will result in a file being added to this folder.
-For example, the first call above, for analysis for LA County, will result in a file being added called `weekly Los Angeles County.rds` containing estimates for excess mortality for each week included in the analysis.
+For example, the first call above will result in a file being added called `weekly Los Angeles County.rds` containing estimates for excess mortality for each week of analysis.